QuChunhe/study/Linux.md

 To investigate latency usually involves drilling down deeper into the application, libraries, and the operating system (kernel).

+* Streetlight Anti-Method
+* Random Change Anti-Method
+* Blame-Someone-Else Anti-Method
+* Ad Hoc Checklist Method

+Problem Statement
+1. What makes you think there is a performance problem?
+2. Has this system ever performed well?
+3. What changed recently?
+Software?
+Hardware?
+Load?
+4. Can the problem be expressed in terms of latency or runtime?
+5. Does the problem affect other people or applications (or is it just you)?
+6. What is the environment?
+What software and hardware are used?
+Versions?
+Configuration?

+Scientific Method
+1. Question
+2. Hypothesis
+3. Prediction
+4. Test
+5. Analysis

+observational or experimental test

 # Setting

 [The /proc filesystem documentation ](http://linuxinsight.com/proc_filesystem.html)